Protecting PhD Progress

 Thematic Literature Reviews - How to develop an initial set of themes

 Not sure where to start with your thematic literature review?
-Let me help you get it out of the starting blocks!
+An initial set of themes is a good place to begin.

 Thematic literature reviews and chronological literature reviews.
 What’s the difference?
 Which one should you choose for your PhD literature review?

 Thematic or chronological?
 Are you considering one of these structures for your literature review?
-Learn a bit more about them in this blogpost ..
+Understand the difference between them and which works best for your study.